Become a MRI Technician: Education and Career Roadmap

 Learn how to become an MRI technician.
 Research the education and career requirements, licensure and experience required for starting a career as an MRI technician.

-Do I Want to Be an MRI Technician?
+Should I Become an MRI Technician?

 Magnetic resonance imaging (MRI) technicians operate the scanners that capture images inside a patient's body to help diagnose ailments.
 They are responsible for preparing patients for the procedure and positioning them inside the scanners that use powerful magnets instead of radiation.
 The captured images are then reviewed by a physician.
 Some techs work nights, holidays and weekends in order to offer emergency services around the clock.